DynamoDB deserves a real ORM

 Foreign key constraints

-Referential integrity enforced via DynamoDB ConditionChecks.
-Invalid references fail before write.
+Referential integrity enforced through DynamoDB condition checks.
+Invalid references fail before the write.

 typescript